 Interested persons call or email immediately, Mackie Wells, Manager, Red Bull

 The email or ad is not from Red Bull and the supposed offer of employment is entirely bogus.
 Those who fall for the ruse will soon receive a check for substantially more than the promised $300 initial fee, and instructed to bank the check and then deduct $300 and send the remainder to a specified third party via google wallet or a green dot money card.

 The scammers claim that the "extra" money will be to cover graphic design cost of the auto wrap for the student’s vehicle.
 In reality, the money will be transferred directly back to the scammers who sent the email or placed the internet ad in the first place.

 And as for the check the college student deposited....it will turn out to be forged or stolen.
 Soon or later, the bank will discover the fraud, but by that time the criminals have converted proceeds from fraudulent checks into untraceable cash.

 The BBB of Middle Tennessee, Inc. was founded in 1961 as a non-profit Tennessee organization serving 38 counties in Middle Tennessee and 7 counties in Southern Kentucky.
 The first BBB was founded in 1912.
 Today, BBBs serve communities across the U.S. and Canada.

-For 100 years, the Better Business Bureau has been helping consumers find businesses, brands and charities they can trust.
-In 2012, consumers turned to BBB more than 100 million times for Business Reviews on more than 4 million companies and Charity Reports on 11,000 charities, all available for free at www.bbb.org.
-The Council of Better Business Bureaus is the umbrella organization for 114 local, independent BBB's across the United States and Canada, as well as home to its national programs on dispute resolution and industry self-regulation.
+For more than 100 years, Better Business Bureau has been helping consumers find businesses, brands and charities they can trust.
+In 2012, consumers turned to BBB 124 million times for Business Reviews on more than 4.5 million companies and Charity Reports on 11,000 charities, all available for free at nashville.bbb.org.